G. Heileman Brewing Company

-The G. Heileman Brewing Company of La Crosse, Wisconsin, United States, was a brewery firm that operated from 1858 to 1996.
+The G. Heileman Brewing Company of La Crosse, Wisconsin, United States, was a brewer that operated from 1858 to 1996.
 It was ultimately acquired by Stroh's.
 From 1872 until its acquisition, the brewery bore the family name of its co-founder and brewer Gottlieb Heileman.

 Background

 In 1858, Gottlieb Heileman, an immigrant from Württemberg, joined in a business venture with John Gund, an immigrant from Baden.
 Together, the pair founded The City Brewery in La Crosse, Wisconsin in 1858.
 The City Brewery produced beer at a modest rate, sticking to just local and regional production.
 The beer produced at the City Brewery primarily went to local hotels and bars.
 Because hotels and bars were their primary target, Heileman and Gund collaborated on the International Hotel, formerly the Augusta Hotel, which the pair bought and rebuilt after a fire in 1862.

 In 1872, however, the pair had a falling out due to several factors, foremost among them being Gund's desire to expand the brewery and Heileman's desire to stay local.
 Following the dissolution of the partnership, Gund bought Heileman's shares of the International Hotel and Heileman bought Gund's shares of the City Brewery.
 Gund went on to found the Gund Brewing Company whereas Heileman renamed the City Brewery the G. Heileman's City Brewery.